Bush v. Gore: Scholarly analyses

-The critical remedial issue
+Critical remedial issue

 The most closely decided aspect of the case was the key question of what remedy the Court should order, in view of an Equal Protection Clause violation.
 Gore had argued for a new recount that would pass constitutional muster, but the Court instead chose to end the election.
 Citing two Florida Supreme Court opinions, Gore v.
-Harris (December 8, seemingly in error) and Palm Beach County Canvassing Board v.
-Harris (November 21, footnote 55), the U.S. Supreme Court asserted that "the Florida Supreme Court has said that the Florida Legislature intended to obtain the safe-harbor benefits of 3 U.S.C. § 5" and that "any recount seeking to meet the December 12 date will be unconstitutional."
+Harris (December 8) and Palm Beach County Canvassing Board v.
+Harris (November 21, footnote 55), the U.S. Supreme Court asserted that "the Florida Supreme Court has said that the Florida Legislature intended to obtain the safe-harbor benefits of 3 U.S.C. § 5" and that "any recount seeking to meet the December 12 date will be unconstitutional".
 This assertion has proven very controversial.

-Finding that reasoning not to be persuasive, Michael W. McConnell writes that the two Florida court opinions cited by the Supreme Court supply no authoritative pronouncement of an absolute deadline.
-As better support for December 12 being the deadline under state law, McConnell points to two footnotes in the Florida Supreme Court's December 11 response on remand in Palm Beach County Canvassing Board v.
+Finding that reasoning unpersuasive, Michael W. McConnell writes that the two Florida court opinions the Supreme Court cited supply no authoritative pronouncement of an absolute deadline.
+As better support for December 12 as the deadline under state law, McConnell points to two footnotes in the Florida Supreme Court's December 11 response on remand in Palm Beach County Canvassing Board v.
 Harris (Harris I), which he says must not have come to the justices' attention.
-Footnotes 17 and 22 characterized the safe harbor date of December 12 as an "outside deadline."
-Therefore, he writes, although these passages may not justify the U.S Supreme Court's decision, since the Court did not rely on them, "the Court may have reached the right result for the wrong reason."
+Footnotes 17 and 22 called the safe harbor date of December 12 an "outside deadline".
+Therefore, he writes, although these passages may not justify the U.S. Supreme Court's decision, since the Court did not rely on them, "the Court may have reached the right result for the wrong reason".
 These footnotes state: